Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 - Cathodic Protection: In situations where aluminium is exposed to galvanic corrosion (e.g., in contact with other metals), cathodic protection can be used to prevent corrosion.
 This involves using a sacrificial metal that corrodes in place of the aluminium.

-- Pitting: Pitting is a localized form of corrosion that creates small pits or holes on the aluminium surface, often caused by saltwater or chloride exposure.
+- Pitting: Pitting is a type of isolated corrosion that forms tiny pits or holes on the aluminum surface, typically resulting from specific causes saltwater or chloride exposure.

 - Crevice Corrosion: Occurs in confined spaces, like joints or overlaps, where moisture can accumulate and break down the oxide layer over time.